eclipse/xtext/xtend-website/documentation/06_activeannotations.md

 # Active Annotations {#active-annotations}

-**Active Annotations** allow developers to participate in the translation process of Xtend source code to Java code via library.
+*Active annotations* allow developers to participate in the translation process of Xtend source code to Java code via library.
 That's useful in cases where Java requires to write a lot of boilerplate manually.
 For instance, many of the good old design patterns fall into this category.
-With **Active Annotations** you no longer need to remember how the [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern) or the [Observer](http://en.wikipedia.org/wiki/Observer_pattern) pattern should be implemented.
+With *active annotations* you no longer need to remember how the [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern) or the [Observer](http://en.wikipedia.org/wiki/Observer_pattern) pattern should be implemented.
 In Xtend you can implement the expansion of such patterns in a library and let the compiler do the heavy lifting for you.

-An **Active Annotation** is just an annotation declared either in Java or Xtend, which is itself annotated with [Active]({{site.src.xtext}}/plugins/org.eclipse.xtend.lib.macro/src/org/eclipse/xtend/lib/macro/Active.java). `@Active` takes a type literal as a parameter pointing to the processor.
+An *active annotation* is just an annotation declared either in Java or Xtend, which is itself annotated with [Active]({{site.src.xtext}}/plugins/org.eclipse.xtend.lib.macro/src/org/eclipse/xtend/lib/macro/Active.java). `@Active` takes a type literal as a parameter pointing to the processor.

 The IDE plugin comes with an example project, which you can easily materialize into your workspace.
-To do so use the new project wizard and in the category **Xtend Examples** choose the active annotation example.
+To do so use the new project wizard and in the category *Xtend Examples* choose the active annotation example.
 The examples contain three different annotations which we will use for further explanation.

 For instance, `@Extract` is an annotation which extracts an interface for a class.
 The annotation declaration looks like this: